wmpg/WesternMeteorPyLib/README.md

 ## Usage

 Module interfaces are not 100% complete yet, but individual functions are well documented.
-To run individual modules, e.g. to demonstrate how the Monte Carlo trajectory solver works, navigate into the WesternMeteorPyLib directory and run
+To run individual modules, e.g. to demonstrate how the Monte Carlo trajectory solver works, navigate into the WesternMeteorPyLib directory and run:

 ```
 python -m Trajectory.Trajectory